excoRt911/ma-home-assignment/README.md

  This script does the following:<br>
  -Connect to elastic deployment via given arguments<br>
  -Retreive domain list from previous script indice name: ```email_scraper```<br>
- -Search given indice name from traffic shipper the extracted domains<br>
+ -Search given indice name from traffic shipper against the domains extracted from the scraper<br>
  -Alerts if domain found in each search itterations<br>

 ## How To: